SM Energy (SM) Receives a Hold from RBC Capital

-RBC Capital analyst Brad Heffern maintained a Hold rating on SM Energy (SM) on October 12 and set a price target of $3.00.
-The company’s shares closed last Wednesday at $1.65, close to its 52-week low of $0.90.
+In a report issued on October 16, Brad Heffern from RBC Capital maintained a Hold rating on SM Energy (SM), with a price target of $2.50.
+The company’s shares closed last Friday at $1.52, close to its 52-week low of $0.90.

-According to TipRanks.com, Heffern ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -3.7% and a 36.8% success rate.
+According to TipRanks.com, Heffern is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -3.9% and a 36.0% success rate.
 Heffern covers the Utilities sector, focusing on stocks such as Continental Resources, Par Pacific Holdings, and Marathon Petroleum.

-SM Energy has an analyst consensus of Hold, with a price target consensus of $3.50.
+The word on The Street in general, suggests a Hold analyst consensus rating for SM Energy with a $3.10 average price target, a 98.7% upside from current levels.
+In a report issued on October 14, Siebert Williams Shank & Co also maintained a Hold rating on the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>